 A reduction in traffic congestion – Some of the shared mobility services, such as carpooling and ridesharing services, will definitely help to ease the pressure on our road infrastructure as the number of vehicles on the roads is reduced when two or more people share a single vehicle.

 Improving our environment – Reducing the number of vehicles on the road will dramatically improve the quality of the environment through a reduction in CO2 emissions from less vehicles being on the road.
-Less vehicles on the roads means faster and efficient journeys with less fuel
+Less vehicles on the roads mean faster and efficient journeys with less fuel waste and congestion.

 Improved quality of life – The ultimate goal of shared mobility should be an improvement in the quality of life for society as a whole.
 Shared mobility has all the ingredients to improve the quality of life by improving our environment, reducing the cost of living, by helping us to move more quickly and safely and to allow us to spend more time on activities which we call life.